A Living Roof for One of St. Louis’s Most Iconic Buildings

-Bade Roofing was proud to be a part of this project, working with Tarlton Corporation and The Koman Group.
+Bade Roofing was proud to be part of this transformation, working alongside Tarlton Corporation and The Koman Group to deliver a roofing solution that matched the ambition of the project.

 The Challenge